prkm93/mark-two-quiz-App--multiple-options/README.md

 # quiz app with random questions (multiple options)
-# created using node CLI
+It is created using node CLI